orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 }
 ```

 Surrounding the transaction between a try/catch assures that any errors will rollback the transaction to the previous status for all the involved elements.
+For more information, look at [Concurrency](Concurrency.md).

 _NOTE_: To work against a graph always use transactional [OrientGraph](http://www.orientechnologies.com/javadoc/latest/com/tinkerpop/blueprints/impls/orient/OrientGraph.html) instances and never non-transactional ones to avoid graph corruption from multi-threaded changes.